 - AppAdminAcct: SSO Administrator Group – Administrators of the Enterprise Single Sign-On (SSO) service.

-- If you already have application configuration created in your environment: created by other SSO Application or by MSFT SSO Application Configuration snap-in then you need to use the value that is already defined in your system.
+- If you already have an application configuration created in your environment, created by another SSO Application or by the MSFT SSO Application Configuration snap-in, then you need to use the value that is already defined in your system.

-I already have application configuration created in my environment, so, how can I properly configure the “ContactInfo” property?
+I already have an application configuration created in my environment, so how can I properly configure the “ContactInfo” property?

-The SSO Application Configuration tool is fully compatible with MSFT SSO Application Configuration snap-in.
-But to additional clarify this field, let me explain how MSFT snap-in works:
+The SSO Application Configuration tool is fully compatible with the MSFT SSO Application Configuration snap-in.
+But to further clarify this field, let me explain how the MSFT snap-in works:

 - The result you get will be something like this:

-- someone@companyname.com and someone@microsoft.com are internally used by BizTalk (at least the last one) – please do not use that value or change these values.
+- someone@companyname.com and someone@microsoft.com are used internally by BizTalk (at least the latter) – please do not use these values or change them.

-Note: Additional you have and use different contact info values to be used in different context/teams and for them to have only access to a subset of all your Application Configurations.
+Note: Additionally, you have and use different contact info values to be used in different contexts/teams, to they have access to only a subset of all your Application Configurations.
 This is something that the MSFT tool will not allow you to do.

 Hi Sandro,